 Register for an eCard and receive a library barcode and PIN within 24 business hours to begin accessing the eBook collection.

 Please note that in order for your application to go through successfully, you may be asked to allow the form to track your current location.
 When prompted with a message such as "go.decaturlibrary.org wants to track your physical location," you must click on "allow once."

 For more information about the eCard, see our FAQs.

 To receive a physical card, a government-issued ID that includes the name and current address is required.

 Acceptable government issued IDs are:

 - Current Out of State Government Issued Card

-If your ID does not have your current address, please bring another item as a proof of address that has been issued in the last 30 days (postmarked mail, utility bill), or an imprinted bank check, a current lease or contract (within 30 days) with the applicant’s name and address, a vehicle registration card, a deed or title for property in the city.
+If your ID does not have your current address, please bring another item that has been issued in the last 30 days as proof of address (postmarked mail, utility bill), or an imprinted bank check, a current lease or contract (within 30 days) with the applicant’s name and address, a vehicle registration card, or a deed or title for property in the city.
 An electronic bill, rental/lease agreement, or bank statement may be used to fulfill the residence requirement.

 Cards for Those Under 18

 You get a PIN when you sign up for your library card.
-It’s a four-digit number that allows you access to the online catalog remotely, to log in to certain remote databases, to get on the Internet computers.
-Every patron has a PIN if they have a library card...they just might not know it and they can call us, give us their library card number, and we can provide the PIN.
+It’s a four-digit number that allows you access to the online catalog remotely, to log in to certain remote databases, and to get on the Internet computers.
+Every patron has a PIN if they have a library card, but they just might not know it and they can call us, give us their library card number, and we can provide the PIN.